Is Austria Safe for Tourists

 Best Hotels and Accommodation By Budget in Austria

-Austria has many options of accommodation options to suit different budgets.Innsbruck's NALA Individuellhotel offers mid-range comfort for €120 (~$132 / ~€120).
-For those seeking luxury, Graz's Schlossberghotel is available for €250 (~$275 / ~€250).
+Austria has a wide range of accommodation options to suit different budgets.Innsbruck's NALA Individuellhotel offers mid-range comfort for €120 (~$132).
+For those seeking luxury, Graz's Schlossberghotel is available for €250 (~$275).

-Many hotels offer discounts for extended stays, especially during off-peak seasons, providing excellent value for travelers. many hotels offer discounts for extended stays, especially in off-peak seasons.
+Many hotels offer discounts for extended stays, especially during off-peak seasons, providing excellent value for travelers.
+Many hotels offer discounts for extended stays, especially in off-peak seasons.

 | City | Budget Hotel | Price/Night | Mid-Range Hotel | Price/Night | Luxury Hotel | Price/Night |